Salzstraße (Freiburg): History

 The name of this once important main street dates back to the time of the Zähringer family, when the salthouse was located on this street.
 Salt was transported here on carts from Swabia and sold at the salthouse.
 It was later moved into the merchants' hall on Schusterstraße, which was later expanded toward Minster square (Münsterplatz) and is now known as the Historical Merchants' Hall.
 The town's salthouse was relocated to the building next door at the Münsterplatz — the Redoutenhaus.

 Traffic from Swabia and the eastern cities of Zähringen passed through the Black Forest and the Höllental to enter the city of Freiburg across Schwabentorbrücke and through the Swabian Gate.
 The transport connection via Freiburg was one of the most important east–west connections in Breisgau.
 Before the foundation of the city, this trade route ran eastward from Umkirch along the River Dreisam.
 Originally, the salt road was called Salt Alley.

 The most important city family's town apartments were located along this route.
 These included, among others: the von Ampringen, Brechter, von Falkenstein, von Keppenbach, von Krotzingen, Küchlin von Küchlinsbergen and von Küchlingsburg, Meinwart von Tottikoven, Seulin im Hof, Seulin zur oberun lindun and Sneulin von Bollschweil, Wiesneck and Landeck.
 These families were representatives on the local council.
 From the mid-15th century on, new families advanced to this status and occupied the houses along the street, including, for example. the Fürstabt von St. Blasien, the Blumegg family and Freiherr Ferdinand Sebastian von Sickingen-Hohenberg.
 In 1769–1772, the latter erected the Sickinger Palace, which later became the Grand-Ducal Palace of the ruler of Baden.

 In 1770, the Salzstraße was briefly renamed Dauphinenstraße, when Marie Antoinette, the youngest daughter of Empress Maria Theresa and Emperor Francis I of Austria, were staying in town during her bridal procession to the Royal Household of France.
-She was on her way to her wedding with Louis XVI who was, at that point, still the Dauphin of France, but later became King of France.
+She was on her way to her wedding with Prince Louis-Auguste, the Dauphin.
 Before she continued her journey to Schuttern Abbey on May 6, Marie Antoinette stayed in the Kageneck house for two nights.
 The building is located at the corner of Salzstraße and Drehergasse.

 Oberlinden square features a well and a lime tree planted in 1729.
 A mosaic made of paving stone is still proof of this.
 As the tree is now diseased, it has to be felled and replaced.
 This will be carried out once the tram line refurbishment is complete.